-To ensure the quality of the building.
+To ensure the quality of construction within a project.

-3 Point: QLASSIC score of $\ge$ 70% 4 Points: QLASSIC score of $\ge$ 80% 5 Points: QLASSIC score of $\ge$ 90%
+3 Point: QLASSIC score of ≥ 70%

+4 Points: QLASSIC score of ≥ 80%

+5 Points: QLASSIC score of ≥ 90%

 The adaptation of QLASSIC ensures the quality of the building workmanship is up to the standard.